April 29, 2026

 AI agents for accounts payable

-Ramp is also introducing AI agents for AP—autonomous systems built into Ramp that go beyond workflow automation.
+Ramp has also introduced AI agents for AP, autonomous systems built into Ramp that go beyond workflow automation.
 These agents understand invoice context and take action on behalf of your team.
 They code line items based on historical data, flag potential fraud, suggest the appropriate approver, and submit card payments when applicable.

 Ramp customers can enable or join the waitlist for AP Agents in the Early Access tab.
 Auto-coding and approval recommendations are only available to Ramp Plus customers.